IceCreamYou/THREE.Terrain/roadmap.md

 ## 1.2

-Randomly rotate scattered meshes perpendicular to the normal Add water and lens flare to the demo
+Add water and lens flare to the demo
 In the demo, combine the segments and size settings into just size Fix minHeight not being properly applied